jdbalistreri/PluggedIn/README.md

 ### Phase 4: Messages (~1-2 days)
 I will add Rails API routes (create, index, show) for messages.
 Rails routes should be able to return either sent messages or received messages for a given user.

-On the Backbone side, I will add ReceievedMessages and SentMessages views inside the Inbox composite view.
+On the Backbone side, I will add ReceivedMessages and SentMessages views inside the Inbox composite view.
 Each of these views will be a composite of MessageListItem views, each of which will link to a MessageShow view.

 Finally, there will be multiple links (either reply or on a user's profile page) to the MessageForm view, that will allow a user to create a new message.